the-playground/weareplayground.org/docs/fonts.md

 ## Overview

-Playground implements a custom 2-stage font-loading technique to prevent FLOUT and FOIT while still making performance a top priority.
+The Nerve implements a custom 2-stage font-loading technique to prevent FLOUT and FOIT while still making performance a top priority.
 The article below was heavily referenced during the development process but was customized to fit our needs:
 [Developing a Robust Font Loading Strategy for CSS-Tricks-zachleat.com](https://www.zachleat.com/web/css-tricks-web-fonts/)

 We leveraged [Wakamaifondue](https://wakamaifondue.com/) to give us visibility into our fonts.
 This gave us the ability to select the exact features & unicode characters we needed for each font, drastically reducing file size.